 Indian Child Welfare

-This month we want to feature some wonderful web sites that you can look through for current news and information on Indian Child Welfare, Institutional Racism, and Alaska Native issues.
-Please browse these websites for updates news around the country and also here in Alaska.
+Websites that you can look through for current news and information on Indian Child Welfare, Institutional Racism, and Alaska Native issues.

 Quick Facts for Alaska

-● There is only one with Federal recognized reservation status in Alaska (Metlakatla).
+There is only one Tribe with Federally recognized reservation status in Alaska (Metlakatla).

 There are only two Tribes with exclusive jurisdiction in Alaska (Barrow and Chevak).